miguelmoreto/FreePMU-GPSEmulator/README.md

 A Timer is configured to generate a 1PPS or 30PPS pulse in Pin XXX.
 In addition, at every second, a NMEA string is formatted with the date and time and sent to USART, effectively emulating a GPS module.

-Thu microcontroler is configured to use the RTC clock to count and store the time and date.
+The microcontroler is configured to use the RTC clock to count and store the time and date.
 Thus, the use of a 3V battery connected to VBAT pin is recommended to keep track of the time when the device is turned off.

 ## Limitations